iotbzh/DEPRECATED_xds-docs/docs/part-1/2_install-xds-server.md

 ### Configure xds-server

 <!-- note -->
-**Optional step**: skip this chapter if you want to use keep default settings
+**Optional step**: skip this chapter if you plan to use default settings
 <!-- endnote -->

 When `xds-server` is started as a systemd service, default environment variables